 The format is another key.
 Different sizes of signs can contribute to different effects.
 Here is my proposition of how to guide the customers to buy a product: begin with a placard outside the store that draws in customers.
 Follow up inside the store with smaller signs that show the way to the products.
 Finish with labels right next to the products to help customers with their purchasing decision, suggests Per.

 The seventh key, the sign’s structure, also plays a major role.
 Research results show how the price, for example, can be perceived differently depending on where on the sign it is placed, explains Per.

 Combine physical and digital signs

 Should we use physical or digital signs?
 This is a question that many are asking themselves right now.
 But it does not have to be an either/or situation, according to the founder of Shoppa.
 “Quite the opposite, the combination is the ultimate solution!
 It is the interaction between physical and digital signs that simplifies customers’ purchasing decisions considerably.
 This is one of Shoppa’s strengths – to be able to work with both types of signs.
-It is just as easy to create physical signs as digital ones.
-Take a look at our short film about digital signage and see how easy it is to get started using Shoppa.
+It is just as easy to create digital ones as physical signs.

 Targeted customer communication

 The ninth and final key is target adaptation.
 “All of the keys are about being more targeted, but this is so important that I want to talk about it a bit more,” says Per.
 “It’s about creating other opportunities to communicate to encourage customers to make purchasing decisions.
 We all need to move towards more targeted customer communication in order for the stores to be successful in the fierce competition in today’s retail sector.”